progit/progit/en/04-git-server/01-chapter4.markdown

 ### Advanced Access Control with "deny" rules ###

-So far, we've only seen permissions to be one or `R`, `RW`, or `RW+`.
+So far, we've only seen permissions to be one of `R`, `RW`, or `RW+`.
 However, gitolite allows another permission: `-`, standing for "deny".
 This gives you a lot more power, at the expense of some complexity, because now fallthrough is not the *only* way for access to be denied, so the *order of the rules now matters*!

 Let us say, in the situation above, we want engineers to be able to rewind any branch *except* master and integ.
 Here's how to do that: